rockettheme/docs/Docs/joomla/templates/cerulean/demo_module_11.md

 ---
-title: Hexeris: Recreating the Demo - Popular Addons
+title: Cerulean: Recreating the Demo - Popular Addons
-description: Your Guide to Recreating Elements of the Hexeris Template for Joomla
+description: Your Guide to Recreating Elements of the Cerulean Template for Joomla
-breadcrumb: /joomla:Joomla/!templates:Templates/hexeris:Hexeris
+breadcrumb: /joomla:Joomla/!templates:Templates/cerulean:Cerulean

 ---